-Most sales closing steps loosely follow the four main stages we mentioned above.
+Most sales closing steps loosely follow the five main stages we mentioned above.
 However, the specific steps you take to close the sale will vary depending on your business and each specific customer’s purchasing process.
 Here, we’ll give you a customizable blueprint — below is an effective and repeatable closing process you can follow and customize to your needs.

 The buying intent could come in the form of an explicit statement of desire to buy like “This is what we’ve been looking for!
 How do we get this implemented ASAP?”
 Or it could be represented by more subtle actions, like a prospect taking an interest in a specific case study and asking many questions about it.
 Typically, the best time to look for this intent is during or after a sales presentation or demo.